Microwave89/asmtest/README.md

 - There exist 2 types of functions, "LEAF FUNCTIONS and "FRAME FUNCTIONS".

-- A LEAF function does not call any other functions (--> it is a leaf on a tree of functions) or issue any Intel 0F 05 syscalls.
+- A LEAF function does not call any other functions (--> it is a leaf on a tree of function calls) or issue any Intel 0F 05 syscalls.
 After a possible function PROLOGUE the stack pointer is NOT required to be 16-bit aligned.

 - A leaf function is NOT required to have a function prologue.